stacks-network/stacks-core/README.md

 - ["PoX: Proof of Transfer Mining with Bitcoin"](https://community.stacks.org/pox), May 2020
 - ["Stacks 2.0: Apps and Smart Contracts for Bitcoin"](https://stacks.org/stacks), Dec 2020

-## License and Copyright

-This code is released under [the GPL v3 license](https://www.gnu.org/licenses/quick-guide-gplv3.en.html), and the docs are released under [the Creative Commons license](https://creativecommons.org/).

-The code and documentation copyright are attributed to stacks.co for the year of 2022.